 Benefits of advanced meditation

-For experienced spiritual seekers, all of the above is just a pleasant bonus to the more significant fruits of meditation, namely:
+For experienced spiritual seekers, all of the above is nothing more than a pleasant bonus to the more significant fruits of meditation, namely:

 Motivation for meditation